 Project management is a multidisciplinary approach.
 It requires effort and it is not an easy job.
 Project management involves several steps from the initiation, planning, executing to monitoring, controlling and closing of a project.
 A successful and effective project manager is one who can keep projects and team on track which requires more than technical know-how.
 Here in this article, we are going to talk about 10 project manager qualities which are “must to have”.

 Generally, organizations tend to hire technical experts for the project manager position.
 As there is a notion that since they excel in technical fields so likewise, they will become perfect project managers as well.
 This is generally not true!
 Because project managers need to wear many different hats in order to be an effective project manager.
 They need various degrees of expertise and get Project Manager Training.
 They need to know how to use some certain PM Tools.
+For instance, attending a MS Project training will enhance planning skills.
 Even though a project manager might possess technical skills, these skills are not a prerequisite for sound project management skills.
 As a matter of fact, a more important thing for project managers is to understand and apply good project management techniques along with a solid understanding of general management skills.

 It is true that key for successful management of the project is to manage a project on time and on budget, by gaining the confidence of all stakeholders and leading a highly motivated team to a successful outcome.